 Generally, extreme heat causes turbulence during daytime.
 So, many pilots prefer flying at night or in the early day to avoid convective turbulence.

-Can Helicopters Take Off in Extreme Heat?
+Helicopters Have No Problem Taking Off in Extreme Heat

 Most helicopters can take off in extreme heat.